 Spinach and Mushroom Curry.

-Curries are a regular feature here on my website and Indian Curries in particular.
+You are never far from curry recipes here on my website and Indian Curries in particular.

-This particular recipe falls on those vegetarian/vegan leanings that Indian food does so well.
+This particular recipe features those vegetarian and vegan leanings that Indian food does so well.

 It is hot and sour, with the sour element provided by tamarind pulp.
 But it is also fragrant calling on freshly ground spices to really turn the flavour up to 11!